 Last December, I finally ran out of new samples.
 After that, I began drinking from my stash exclusively.
 Being an unabashed data nerd I decided to also record my own tea consumption.
 This is interesting because it is essentially a speed test and can be helpful and informative for my own buying.
-My uninterrupted drinking was halted in mid January when a whole rash of samples arrived creating the obvious caveat of a small sample size.
+My uninterrupted drinking was halted in mid January when a whole sleuth of samples arrived creating the obvious caveat of a small data size.
 Nevertheless, here’s a quick look at the data.

 What Do I Drink the Most?